Spectrum-Staking/monad-saltstack/README.md

 ## Prerequisites

-Before applying these states, you need to create a pillar file named `monad_config.sls` in your Salt master's pillar root directory (e.g., `/srv/pillar/monad_config.sls`).
+Before applying these states, you need to

+1. Create a pillar file named `monad_config.sls` in your Salt master's pillar root directory (e.g., `/srv/salt/pillar/monad_config.sls`).
 This file contains the configuration for your Monad node.

+2. Apply grain `monad:nodename` to the target machine.
+Example: `salt monad-test grains.set monad testnet2`

 Here is an example of the `monad_config.sls` file: